posthell vs Hootsuite

 To be fair to Hootsuite: A deep, mature platform for teams and agencies that manage social at scale, with inbox, listening and reporting.

-- You are one person and want to post, not administer a platform
+- You are one owner and want the posts done, not a platform to administer

-- You want a price that makes sense for a side project or early startup
+- You want a price that makes sense without a marketing budget behind it

 - You want to be live today, not after onboarding